Facts and figures

 Average life expectancy is around 60 and 12% of children die before they reach their 5th birthday.

 More than 300 women die in childbirth each year in The Gambia.
 These are preventable deaths.
-Help us stop women dying during pregnancy and childbirth.
-Pregnancy and childbirth should be happy events.
-We can achieve this through sustainable healthcare.
+Pregnancy and childbirth should be happy events-we can achieve this through sustainable healthcare.

 Major constraints to healthcare in the Gambia are: shortage of qualified personnel, limited health facilities and limited referral hospitals.
 Patients requiring specialist care either do not receive it or travel abroad at significant cost.